Edit Content

 Believe it or not, your behavior prior to sex can have a big impact on your chances of leaking during the act.
 Here are a few tips to help you avoid an uncomfortable situation:

-Avoid bladder irritating foods or drinks a couple of hours before bedtime.
+Avoid bladder-irritating foods or drinks a couple of hours before bedtime.

-Limiting your fluids prior to having sex.
+Limiting your fluids before having sex.

-Practice “double voiding” prior to sex.
+Practice “double voiding” before sex.

 This is when you go to the bathroom, wait a few minutes, and then go again to empty any residual urine that may still be present in the bladder.